keboola/website/_solutions/solutions.md

     solved all kinds of challenges from dynamic pricing, KPI reportings available to whole company, same store predictions, predictive restocking, logistic in real time or enabling all departments to work on the same data at the same time.
+- template: article-list-hp
+  block: article-list-hp
+  headline: Get all your data, act on it immediately!
+Increase profit and market share.
 - template: review
   block: review
   list: